1. The writer tells me

 Copy !req

-3. gets fitted for those
+3. comes back, gets fitted for those

-carbon-compound kangaroo feet...
+carbon compound kangaroo feet...

 Copy !req

-4. Like that Olympics guy who shot
+4. like that Olympics guy who shot

 his girlfriend in the can...